gary-rowe/hid4java/README.md

 ### Technologies

-* [hidapi](https://github.com/signal11/hidapi) - Native USB HID library for multiple platforms
+* [hidapi](https://github.com/libusb/hidapi) - Native USB HID library for multiple platforms
+* [dockcross](https://github.com/dockcross/dockcross) - Cross-compilation environments for multiple platforms to create hidapi libraries
 * [JNA](https://github.com/twall/jna) - to remove the need for Java Native Interface (JNI) and greatly simplify the project
 * Java 6+ - to remove dependencies on JVMs that have reached end of life